jhels/AWEXTerraformLab/README.md

 Global variables required are in the variables.tf file. enter custom variable parameters inside the terraform.tfvars file ( format is var_name = var_value )

+requires AWS CLI to be installed and a named profile setup.
+This profile name should be added to the profile variable in the .tfvars file.
+Instructions to setup AWS CLI profiles at: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html